 A new decade dawned and Iron Maiden set about maintaining and developing their status as one of the world’s premier hard rock bands.
 The challenge would be tougher than anyone knew at the time.
 The 1990s had arrived.

-January 2015.
-It’s 25 years since Adrian Smith left Iron Maiden and Janick Gers joined in his place.
-25 years since Maiden entered the 1990s with a line-up change, a new album, and a new sound.
+It’s been over 25 years since Adrian Smith left Iron Maiden and Janick Gers joined in his place.
+More than 25 years since Maiden entered the 1990s with a line-up change, a new album, and a new sound.

 Why did Maiden take a musical left turn after the worldwide success of Seventh Son Of A Seventh Son?
 Why did their first 1990s album sound so different when everyone in the band was happy with the final album of the 1980s?
 Why did Adrian Smith leave the band?
 How did Janick Gers come to join in his place?